keyserwood/PythonAppleM1/README.md

 Once you do that, it works and you can comment with the shortcut as you would do on Windows or Ubuntu.

-#### :warning: If this tutorial is useful and helped you to gain precious time ⏱: feel free to buy me a coffee and dm for suggestions or data science/algo-trading projects 🚀
+#### :warning: If this tutorial is useful and helped you to save precious time ⏱: feel free to buy me a coffee and do not hesitate to dm for suggestions or data science/algo-trading projects 🚀

 ## Coffee time ☕️